danipenaperez/spring-boot-flowed-routing/README.md

 If you want to delegate the execution based on flags, you can integrate with third party services.

-Example using open source Feature flags provider **https://github.com/flipt-io/flipt**
+Example using open source Feature flags provider [https://gofeatureflag.org/](https://gofeatureflag.org/)

-See flipt demo at demos/flowed-routing-flipt-io-demo
+See the demo at [demos/flowed-routing-openfeature-integration-demo](demos/flowed-routing-openfeature-integration-demo)

 # CUSTOM EVALUATORS